tmcclintock/covariance_emulator/README.md

 ## Installation

+**NOTE**: One requirement is not yet pip installable.
+You can easily download it from GitHub from [this repository](https://github.com/tmcclintock/covariance_breakdown).

 For now, the easiest way to install is to clone the repository and install with the `setup.py` script.
 ```
 git clone https://github.com/tmcclintock/covariance_emulator